Sisko: You think Quark had something to do with this?

 - Grew a Spine: Over time, he gains more self-confidence (in part thanks to Nog), eventually becoming an engineer for the station rather than the minor partner (and Mr. Fixit) at Quark's Bar.

-- Hidden Depths: Very well-hidden- even Odo initially thought he was just an idiot who "couldn't fix a straw if it was bent" before reconsidering and realising he was smarter than he looked.
+- Hidden Depths: Very well-hidden- even Odo initially thought he was just an idiot who "couldn't fix a straw if it was bent" before reconsidering and realizing he was smarter than he looked.
 He turned out to be an engineering genius.

 - Ignored Expert: He did tell Quark that the holosuites need downtime once a week for essential maintenance.
 Quark refuses to listen, then blames Rom when, surprise surprise, the holosuites go bust.